miku/nightjet/notes/2025-05-27-lgo-51-short-talk.md

 ## Motivation

-* not really convinced, but tried to make a more systematic effort to use coding tools since 01/2025 - and to document the process:
+* not really convinced, but tried to make a more systematic effort to use coding tools since BOY 2025 - and to try to document the process:
 [nightjet](https://github.com/miku/nightjet)

 Testing various open models.